HEDGEROW DEFENDERS

 Wherever the potential exists to change the trend in hedgerow management,

-we have to take that opportunity before cascade failure sets in.
+we have to take that opportunity before cascade failure becomes irreversible.

-Hedgerow is unique to the British landscape; the ecosystem it supports is irreplaceable.
+Hedgerow is an inherent feature of the British landscape; the ecosystem it supports is irreplaceable.

 While hedgerows require management to keep them viable and prevent them from becoming tree lines,